Better the Devil You Know: Background and composition

-"Better the Devil You Know" was written by Mike Stock, Matt Aitken and Pete Waterman, who also were the only producers and songwriters of Minogue's two albums after her debut.
-However, this album featured additional production by some minor producers.
-When the song was first in the making, Minogue had announced she would be leaving the cast of the TV series Neighbours, to focus on her music career.
-After this, many fans of her role were upset and saddened by her leaving.
-Later, Waterman heard that Minogue had stopped going out with her Neighbours co-star Jason Donovan and was dating INXS lead singer Michael Hutchence.
-He then told Stock "how it was [better the devil you know] as they feared their lives were going to be hell as a consequence."
+"Better the Devil You Know" was written by Mike Stock, Matt Aitken and Pete Waterman (SAW), who also were the only producers and songwriters of Minogue's two albums after her debut.
+However, this album featured additional production by US producers, after Minogue became determined to exercise more creative control on her new album.
+Her manager, Terry Blamey, says the move was used to force creative concessions from SAW, who were worried about losing Minogue as an artist.

+Originally conceived in a more percussion-heavy, R&B-influenced style, the track was significantly remixed and restructured by Pete Hammond, after Minogue rejected prior versions.
+He added a new verse by cutting up vocal segments and inserting additional effects.
 The first verse features notes spanning from A-C♯m-D-D2-Dm-E-Bm-D. When it reaches the chorus, the song spans from A-F♯m-A-D, and repeats everyline.
 When it reaches the bridge, the songs chords span from A-F♯m-A-F in each line.
-According to William Baker, a writer and one of Minogue's best friends, who wrote the book Kylie: La La La said "The song also featured a more mature sound, a more polished production and a vocal that was less layered than before."
-He then carried on saying about Minogue's persona as the Queen of Disco and Princess of Pop saying "The track transferred well onto the dance-floor and heralded a long reign for Kylie as the new queen of disco... a pop princess".
+According to stylist William Baker in the book Kylie: La La La: "The song also featured a more mature sound, a more polished production and a vocal that was less layered than before."
+He added: "The track transferred well onto the dance-floor and heralded a long reign for Kylie as the new queen of disco... a pop princess".

 Critical reception

+Initial response

 "Better the Devil You Know" is one of Minogue's most famous singles, and ever since its release it has been lauded by music critics.
 David Giles from Music Week complimented SAW's songwriting, adding that it "seems to be growing increasingly sophisticated."
 He stated that "musically this is Kylie's best record by a mile, boosted by some invigorating chord changes and strong Seventies soul influence."
 Mike Soutar from Smash Hits felt that Minogue's voice is in "absolutely tip-top shape - there's no doubt she's a much improved singer these days."
 Jonathan Bernstein from Spin viewed it as a "knockout" pop single, that "mirrored her evolution from tomboy to dreamboat."
 Jason Shawahn from About.com said along with "What Do I Have To Do" and "Wouldn't Change A Thing"; "are nothing if not pop masterpieces."
 Hunter Felt from PopMatters said along with "Je Ne Sais Pas Pourquoi" and "Shocked" are pure pop moments.
 He then described it "as almost soulful rave-ups".